 If a clerical error or other mistake occurs, that error does not create a right to Benefits.
 These errors include, but are not limited to, providing misinformation on eligibility or Benefit coverages or entitlements.
-It is your responsibility to confirm the accuracy of statements made by us or our designees, including the Claims Administrator, in accordance with the terms of this SPD and other Plan documents.
+It is your responsibility to confirm the accuracy of statements made by the Plan Administrator or their designees, including the Claims Administrator, in accordance with the terms of this SPD and other Plan documents.